 Find out what to expect, possible side effects and see the machines in action.

-Research into new ways of treating penis cancer is going on all the time.
-Cancer specialists compare new or different treatments to see what the best ways are to treat penis cancer.
-This is called a clinical trials.
-Before any trial is allowed to take place, it’s discussed and approved by several committees.
-This is to make sure that the trials are safe and that everyone with penis cancer receives the same standard of treatment.
+Before any trial takes place it’s discussed and approved by several committees.
+This is to make sure that the trials are safe and that everyone receives the same standard of treatment.

-You may be asked to take part in a clinical trial.
+You may be invited to take part in a clinical trial.
 Your doctor must discuss the treatment with you so that you have a full understanding of the trial and what it involves.
-You may then decide not to take part, or to withdraw from the trial, at any stage.
-You will then receive the best standard treatment available
+If you decide not to take part, or decide to withdraw from the trial at a later stage, you will still be given the best standard treatment available.

 Back to top